Messenia: Economy

 The economy of Messenia is primarily based on agricultural production although in recent years efforts are being made toward the development of activities in other sectors such as tourism.

 Main agricultural products are olive oil, Kalamata table olives, figs, and black raisins (sultanas).
 The variety of agricultural products is complemented by a small amount of stockbreeding products (beef, milk, sfela cheese, honey) and fish from the Gulf of Messenia.

 The tourist development observed is mainly attributable to the promotion of important archaeological sites, such as the Palace of Nestor, Ancient Messene, and the Venetian castles of Pylos, Koroni, Methoni and Kalamata, as well as to the beauty of the landscape.

 Another key factor for Messenia's economy is Costa Navarino a location on the border between Pylos and Trifylia, comprising several eco-friendly luxury resorts and golf courses, which is Greece's biggest tourist development.

 There are many small- and medium-size firms involved in the processing and standardization of agricultural products as well as a number of enterprises devoted to wood processing, furniture manufacturing, and metal construction.
 The Karelia tobacco company is based in Kalamata.

 Transport

+The metre-gauge Corinth–Kalamata, Patras–Kyparissia and Zevgolatio–Kalo Nero railways used to run through Messenia, with train services from stations like Kalamata and Kyparissia towards Corinth and Patras: all train services in the regional unit were suspended indefinitely on 31 January 2011.

+There are six main roads in the regional unit: the A7 motorway and EO7, towards Tripoli and Corinth; the EO9 and EO9a; the EO76, at the northern end of the unit; and the EO82, towards Sparta.
+In addition, the EO80 is an airport road to Triodos Airport, a former airbase now used for recreational flying.

 The main airport in Messenia is Kalamata International Airport (KLX).

-The main highways in Messenia are: